cybellereaper/ScratchyPlugin/README.md

 # ScratchyPlugin (Paper)

-ScratchyPlugin is a production-oriented Minecraft Paper plugin that provides a **Scratch-inspired visual scripting editor** entirely in-game using inventory GUIs.
+ScratchyPlugin is a Minecraft Paper plugin that provides a **Scratch-inspired visual scripting editor** entirely in-game using inventory GUIs.

 Players can create scripts with triggers and block-like actions/logic, save them to disk, and execute them from in-game events or commands.